Skip to content

 }

 The req.jwt.verify helper will check the Authorization header for a bearer token.
 If one exists, it will parse the JWT and verify its signature and claims.
 If any of these steps fail, a 401 Unauthorized error will be thrown.
+Test the route by sending the following HTTP request:

 GET /me HTTP/1.1